inickt/cs4500-wortham/Fish/Planning/game-state.md

 failure to adhere to these conditions will result in termination from the game.
 If the Winning Players list in the Game State takes a Some value, the server will stop accepting messages and the game is over.
+When the Referee is created, it will know all of the players of its game through startup parameters, so there is no need for a Player join message since Players cannot join mid-game.

 1. PlacePenguin: Places an unused penguin on the given tile.
 Can only be sent when a player has unplaced penguins.